 Photograph by Ariel Pomerance

-He has published essays on performance in Rebel Without a Cause and in The Man Who Knew Too Much (1956); and on Chris Marker's Sans Soleil; Abel Ferrara's Go-Go Tales; on The Man with the X-Ray Eyes, A Stolen Life, Todd Haynes's Safe, Dino De Laurentiis's King Kong, Anthony Minghella's The Talented Mr. Ripley, Gus Van Sant's Psycho and Elephant, Bernardo Bertolucci's The Dreamers, John Farrow's Botany Bay, food in the work of Steven Spielberg, Spielberg's Catch Me If You Can, Michael Mann's Public Enemies, Jean-Luc Godard's Passion, Alain Della Negra and Kaori Kinoshita's The Cat, the Reverend and the Slave, Harold Schuster's Wings of the Morning, the city in film noir, the architecture of screen villainy, the cinematic wedding, Nicholas Ray's Johnny Guitar, Martin Scorsese's Life Lessons, Robert Altman's Hollywood, and many of the films of Hitchcock including Vertigo, North by Northwest, The Man Who Knew Too Much, The Lodger, Rear Window and The Birds, as well as other topics including Technicolor.
-He has essays forthcoming on George Marshall's Houdini, on Clint Eastwood, and on John Huston's The Asphalt Jungle.
+He has published essays on performance in Rebel Without a Cause, the Harry Potter films, and The Man Who Knew Too Much (1956); and on Chris Marker's Sans Soleil, Robert Altman's The Long Goodbye, George Marshall's Houdini, Martin Scorsese's Life Lessons, Abel Ferrara's Go-Go Tales, The Man with the X-Ray Eyes, A Stolen Life, Todd Haynes's Safe, Dino De Laurentiis's King Kong, Anthony Minghella's The Talented Mr. Ripley, Gus Van Sant's Psycho and Elephant, Bernardo Bertolucci's The Dreamers, John Farrow's Botany Bay, food in the work of Steven Spielberg, Spielberg's Catch Me If You Can, Michael Mann's Public Enemies, Jean-Luc Godard's Passion, Alain Della Negra and Kaori Kinoshita's The Cat, the Reverend and the Slave, Harold Schuster's Wings of the Morning, the city in film noir, the architecture of screen villainy, the cinematic wedding, Nicholas Ray's Johnny Guitar, and many of the films of Hitchcock including Vertigo, North by Northwest, The Man Who Knew Too Much, The Lodger, Rear Window and The Birds, as well as other topics including Technicolor.
+He has essays forthcoming on John Schlesinger, Clint Eastwood, Steven Spielberg's fatherhoods, Jerry Lewis, Bernard Herrmann, and John Huston's The Asphalt Jungle.

 In August 2009, he appeared on Broadway in conjunction with a performance of The 39 Steps.
 In August 2013, his visual essay (co-authored with R. Barton Palmer) appeared on the Criterion DVD of John Frankenheimer's Seconds.